 BFL: How did the Filipino literature in Spanish start?

 Rocio: With the arrival of the Spanish to the Philippines, of course.
 The printing press arrived very early in the Philippines, even earlier than in many countries in Latin America.
-There is an argument about when exactly it was, but it is commonly agreed that the first book printed in a typographic press was Doctrina Christiana in 1593 (as I said there are divergent voices, but anyway, they were printing books around the end of 16th century).
+There is an argument about when exactly it was, but it is commonly agreed that the first book printed in a typographic press was Doctrina Christiana in 1593 (as I said there are divergent voices, but anyway, they were printing books around the end of the 16th century).
 In the early times, most of the books printed were either grammars and dictionaries of native languages (most of them did not have a written system before the arrival of the Spaniards) or religious books.
-Thomas Pinpin was a Filipino printer of Chinese descendant who authored some Tagalog – Spanish grammar books.
+Thomas Pinpin was a Filipino printer of Chinese descendants who authored some Tagalog – Spanish grammar books.
 One of them, although not the best known, was Librong Pagaaralan nag manga Tagalog nang uicang Castilla.
 Isaac Donoso says in his book Historia cultural de la lengua Española en Filipinas that Pinpin inserts in this book some awits (poems) in Spanish with a Tagalog translation.
 Here you have some Filipino literature in Spanish!
 That was in 1610.
 Now, the first modern Filipino author writing in Spanish is believed to be Luis Rodríguez Varela who published the book Parnaso Filipino in 1814.
 This book was thought to be lost, but Ruth de Llobet, a researcher who is attending the symposium, has rescued it and is preparing an annotated edition.

 BFL: What is the relevance today of Filipino literature in Spanish?